Yankees vs. Royals Player Props Betting Odds

 Torres Stats

-- Torres has picked up at least one hit in 11 games in a row.
-During his last 10 games he is batting .395 with a triple, two home runs, two walks and four RBI.
+- Torres will look for his 13th straight game with a hit in this contest.
+During his last 10 games he is batting .405 with a triple, two home runs, two walks and five RBI.

 Torres Recent Games